Most people know they can get a no-claims bonus for their car. But did you know you can build no-claims discount on your home insurance as well?

 By paying smaller claims yourself, you might be able to keep the cost to a minimum.

-When you make a claim, you tend to lose a year or so of your no-claims bonus.
 Some home insurance companies let you protect your no-claims discount for an extra fee.

 You should also keep your property maintenance up-to-date.
 By solving small problems today, you can prevent a bigger problem developing later.